Asaye/react-native-system-applications/docs/alarm.md

 # Alarm
-<p style = "text-align: justify">This module is used to schedule and manage alarm notifications.
-The module is accessed by calling the alarm module via <code>Sysapps.alarm</code>.</p>
+<p style = "text-align: justify">This module is used to schedule and manage alarm notifications.</p>

 ## Functions
 <p style = "text-align: justify">The alarm module contains the following functions.</p>